kattoyoshi/NeuralNetworkFromScratch/README.md

 - Split original training dataset into train & validation data.
   - training : validation = 0.8 : 0.2
 - Keep training until the validation loss reaches to plateau.
-  - Save weights and biases as ".npy" format only in case the validation loss improved.
+  - Save weights and biases as ".npz" format only in case the validation loss improved.
 - Load best model and evaluate model using test dataset.

 ## 5. Details of the computation theories